jkeuper/jkeuper.github.io/_posts/2017-08-26-netcat-without-e.md

 ```

 To wrap up, which things slowed me down finding a way to obtain a reverse shell?
-1. Not understanding the `mkfifo pipe` command.
+1. Not understanding the "mkfifo pipe" command.
 This command makes a pipe in the _current_ directory.
 So not having any rights there, just really does not help...
 2. Forgetting that the & character should be url encoded _and_ not by using &amp;.
 This made me lose the stderr output, that just really does not help either...
-3. When `uname -a` gives back "FreeBSD ... amd64" you probably should not try your Linux/x86 binaries.
+3. When "uname -a" gives back "FreeBSD ... amd64" you probably should not try your Linux/x86 binaries.
 Oke, but where/how do I get a FreeBSD/amd64 payload?
-4. Oh, and last: `chmod +x` did not work, `chmod 777` did the job... (◔_◔)
+4. Oh, and last: "chmod +x" did not work, "chmod 777" did the job... (◔_◔)